makyo/writing/work/sawtooth/disappearance/disappearance.md

 "Mm, yeah, I remember.
 What'd you see?"

 "I saw my--" My words catch in my throat. *I saw my husband.
-I saw my name.*  "I saw my hometown."
+I saw my name.
+I saw the picture from my ID.*  "I saw my hometown."

 The wolf grins and leans back on his paws.
 "Home, eh?
 You don't seem like the girl who'd want to go back."